exercism/python/concepts/functions/about.md

     return x + y
 ```

-We'll store the return value in a variable and print it:
+We can store the return value in a variable and then print it:
 ```python
 >>> result = add(2, 3)
 >>> print(result)